Particular/docs.particular.net/serviceinsight/sequence-diagram/index.md

 ![Endpoint](endpoint.png)

 Each endpoint involved in the conversation is represented by a gray box along the top of the diagram.
-Hover on the endpoint to get more information such as the host that the endpoint is running on.
+Hover on the endpoint to get additional information, such as the host that the endpoint is running on.
 Extending from the bottom of each endpoint is a lifeline that shows time flowing from top to bottom.

 ### Start of conversation

 ![Start of conversation marker](start-of-conversation.png)

 Each conversation starts with a single command or event.
 This message is often triggered by some action external to the system (for example, a user clicking a Submit Order button on a website).
-The metadata used to generate the diagram does not include the trigger in these cases but it does include the endpoint that sent or published the message, represented by a Start of Conversation marker on the endpoint lifeline.
+The metadata used to generate the diagram does not include the trigger in these cases, but it does include the endpoint that sent or published the message, represented by a Start of Conversation marker on the endpoint lifeline.

 NOTE: The Start of Conversation marker may not always be visible.
 This can happen if the conversation started a long time ago and the initiating message has expired.
 It can also happen if the number of messages in the conversation is very large.
-The diagram will show only the last 50 messages from the conversation and this may not include the initiating message.
+The diagram will show only the last 50 messages from the conversation, and this may not include the initiating message.

 ### Messages

 ![Send message](send.png 'width=500')

-When a message is sent, a solid arrow is drawn from the lifeline of the sending endpoint to the lifeline of the receiving endpoint labelled with the message type.
+When a message is sent, a solid arrow is drawn from the lifeline of the sending endpoint to the lifeline of the receiving endpoint, labelled with the message type.
 The arrow always points from the sending endpoint to the receiving endpoint.

 ![Message context menu](context-menu.png)